lynchaj/duodyne/20 processor.TMS9995/README.md

 The first version of Unix ported was LSX Unix (https://www.mailcom.com/lsx/), which was designed to run with 40K byte RAM and two 256K byte floppies.
 LSX Unix was adapted from Unix V6 by Dr. Heinz Lycklama (https://www.60bits.net/msu/mycomp/terak/termubel.htm).
 This port has been further ported to the TI 990 minicomputer by Dave Pitts, who has also made improvements to the code build system.

 [EVMBUG documentation](https://www.stuartconner.me.uk/tibug_evmbug/tibug_evmbug.htm#evmbug)

 ## Bugs/To Do
+* Add Xmodem to Unix
+* Add Vi to Unix
 * CF card ATA registers have INCOMPLETE DECODING
 * Memory mapper have INCOMPLETE DECODING
 * Add Serial port drivers for off board Duodyne hardware